la2050/archive/_projects/2015/abundantfeast-a-restaurant-incubator-and-inclusive-localism-lab-inspired-by-jonathan-gold.md

   civ.LA is an agile civic innovation laboratory (or "think-do tank").
 We're passionate about launching new ventures that connect conflicted stakeholder groups around opportunities to create value equitably.
-'In one to three sentences, please describe your proposal.': >- AbundantFeast is a for-benefit incubator of restaurants confronting the issues of gentrification.
-Its board of directors comprise the conflicted stakeholders in urban development.
-The incubator is a modified startup launch process to power-up new restaurants vetted by a criteria set by the board.
-It will be self-sustaining after startup costs.
-It will create new value to share among the stakeholders.
-It will evolve urban development toward equitable resolution of conflict and inclusion.
 Where will you be working?:
   - East LA
   - Highland Park